 - Root vegetables – about two pounds.
 A note about carrots: Don’t call the keto police.
 This entire recipe calls for two carrots, which adds a very minimal amount of carbs.
 The slightly sweet flavor and color they add to the stew is something you don’t want to leave out.
 You can, but I recommend leaving them in there.

-- A can of Guinness Stout beer
+- Beer – a can of Guinness Stout is recommended

 - Spices - rosemary, thyme, bay leaves, salt and pepper